equinor/OmniaPlant/README.md

 A product or feature will be available and supported 12 months after customers have been notified that it will be removed.
 Deprecation takes for instance place when there is a new major release.
 The previous version can then be used and will be supported for 12 months before it is taken out of production.

+## Support
+Do you need help?
+Take a look at https://github.com/equinor/OmniaPlant/wiki/Support